greggman/HappyFunTimes/docs/tips.md

     Both iOS Safari and Chrome Android support remote debugging.
 Google for it.
     It's awesome!

-*   Make options that don't need contollers.
+*   Make options that don't need contollers to test your game.

     Powpow, Shootshoot, Jumpjump will all use the local keyboard to run a player if you put `?settings={haveServer:false}` at the end of the URL.
+Boomboom you have to put `?settings={haveServer:false,numLocalPlayers:2}`

 *   Use URL settings for testing.